noahehall/theBookOfNoah/0current/security/oauth.md

   - always revoke refresh tokens, ALWAYYYYYYS
   - always use SSL/TLS to protect your tokens in transit
   - protect the auth code at all cost (for authorization code/PKCE flows)
-  - protect your redirect URIs: this is where the auth server responds with tokens after a user authenticates, you should only accept requests from origins (i.e auth servers) you trust, and you should whitelist the redirct_uris within the auth server so they only redirect users to the URLs you set
+  - protect your redirect URIs: this is where the auth server responds with tokens after a user authenticates
+    - only accept requests from origins (i.e auth servers) you trust
+    - whitelist the redirct_uris within the auth server so they only redirect users to the URLs you set (i.e. dont use an auth server that allows arbitrary redirect URIs)
+    - dont use query params/fragments when accepting tokens from auth servers
+    - use an auth server that supports CORS, and have them return the token via form post

 - scope naming conventions
   - be consistent